London Underground: Trains

 A sub-surface Metropolitan line A Stock train (left) passes a deep-tube Piccadilly line 1973 Stock train (right) in the siding at Rayners Lane.

 London Underground trains come in two sizes, larger sub-surface trains and smaller deep-tube trains.
 Since the early 1960s all passenger trains have been electric multiple units with sliding doors and a train last ran with a guard in 2000.
 All lines use fixed-length trains with between six and eight cars, except for the Waterloo & City line that uses four cars.
 New trains are designed for maximum number of standing passengers and for speed of access to the cars and have regenerative braking and public address systems.
 Since 1999 all new stock has had to comply with accessibility regulations that require such things as access and room for wheelchairs, and the size and location of door controls.
-All underground trains are required to comply with The Rail Vehicle Accessibility (Non Interoperable Rail System) Regulations 2010 (RVAR 2010) by 2020.
+All underground trains were required to comply with The Rail Vehicle Accessibility (Non Interoperable Rail System) Regulations 2010 (RVAR 2010) by 2020.

 Stock on sub-surface lines is identified by a letter (such as S Stock, used on the Metropolitan line), while tube stock is identified by the year of intended introduction (for example, 1996 Stock, used on the Jubilee line).